CROP: Circuit Retrieval and Optimization with Parameter Guidance using LLMs: Experiment Results

 \subsection{RAG Benefit Analysis}

 In order to evaluate the efficacy of the RAG component within CROP we compare CROP to a naive LLM-based search using the same model prompted without the information from the design retrieval component.
 We ran multiple iterations of both searches, which are shown in Figure~\ref{fig:rag_vs_naive}.
-These results show a \textbf{7.5\%} and \textbf{7.8\%} reduction in power usage after 5 and 40 iterations, respectively, when including the RAG information in the search prompting.
+Including RAG information in the search prompting resulted in a \textbf{6.59\%} and \textbf{8.66\%} reduction in power usage after iterations 5 and 40, respectively, compared to the best values from naive LLM search traces.
 The performance of the naive LLM is comparable to those of the baseline methods shown in Figure~\ref{fig:opt-result_B} showing that LLM guided search on its own is a valid method for parameter tuning.
 This relies on the LLM's ability to intuitively understand the impact of parameters, tracking how they effect the result over time using only the knowledge encoded in the LLM's training.
 However, the RAG-aware LLM significantly outperforms any other method.
-The benefit of this RAG information is shown in how quickly it is able to find significantly better values than the other approaches, in some cases on the first iteration, as shown in the CROP\_2 run.
+In CROP, RAG enables faster convergence to optimal values, achieving superior results with fewer iterations across all trials.
 These results highlight both the efficacy of the RAG component in CROP's search and the ability of CROP to save significant amounts of time and computational resources.